 Moving On Isn't So Hard

-Many companies choose a supplier to provide injection molding services, finished assembly, or decorative assembly from a third party.
-This can be a great production solution if the actual operational delivery of your product isn't your company's forte.
-So, if you're working with a supplier in such a capacity, and the relationship has some history, you might be inclined to stay with your custom injection molder and just ride it out.
-However, if there are problems, finding a new source might be easier than you think.
+Many companies choose a supplier to provide custom injection molding services, finished assembly, or decorative assembly from a third party.
+This approach can be a great production solution, especially if the actual operational delivery of your product isn't your company's forte.
+If you're working with a supplier in such a capacity, and the relationship has some history, you might be inclined to stay with your custom injection molder and just ride it out.
+However, if there are ongoing problems, finding a new source might be easier than you think.

 Take It Step-by-Step

-The first step is to establish a sufficient buffer of inventory prior to transferring the business.
-You don't want to get caught with too few parts on hand and cause an interruption in your business.
-At this stage, the current supplier as well as the new supplier have specific responsibilities to ensure a smooth hand off.
+The first step is establishing a sufficient inventory buffer before transferring the business.
+You want to avoid getting caught with too few parts on hand and causing an interruption in your business.
+At this stage, the current and new suppliers have specific responsibilities to ensure a smooth handoff.